yashumak/My-Portfolio/README.md

 ## Technologies Used

-- **React JS**: The website is built using React JS, a popular JavaScript library for building user interfaces.
+- **React JS**: The website is built using React J a popular JavaScript library for building user interfaces.
 This choice provides a dynamic and efficient experience for visitors.

 - **Three JS**: Three JS is utilized to incorporate 3D elements and animations, adding a visually appealing dimension to the website.